 “I think this application adds a great value, because this is ultimately what they’re going to be doing when they go out there in the real world.
 They’re not going to be asked test questions.
 They’re going to be asked questions like: “Go purify a protein” or “tell me what this small molecule does to this organism.”
 It’s very hard, even with traditional labs, to get students to think in those ways if you don’t have that open-ended, inquiry based lab.
 And Labster offers that in a very unique way.”

 “It’s very hard, even with traditional labs, to get students to think in those ways if you don’t have that open-ended, inquiry based lab.
 And Labster offers that in a very unique way.”

 Another element Dr. Hamadani studied was his students’ intrinsic motivation and self-efficacy in learning biochemistry.
 He found that for students using labster, there was a small decrease in the perception that biochemistry is boring, and students perceived classes as more fun due to the use of the virtual labs.

 Overall, Dr. Hamadani found that Labster’s virtual labs gave his students a sense of what it’s like to work in a real lab, as well as giving them insight into what science can be used for in ‘the real world’.
 The gamified elements of the labs combined with the embedded theory pages and assessments solidified the students’ knowledge and increase their understanding of difficult topics.

-To learn more about how you can achieve similar results with your students, or to learn how Labster can be implemented in your science classes, please read more on our Labster for Educators page, and fill out this form on the page to be contacted by a Labster representative.
+To learn more about how you can achieve similar results with your students, or to learn how Labster can be implemented in your science classes, fill out this form to be contacted by a Labster representative.